-- Co-founder, board member, and/or seed investor in many private biotechnology and technology companies, five of which have gone public.
+- Co-founder, board member, and/or seed investor in many private biotechnology and technology companies, five of which have gone public. - Writch Have gone public.

-Currently serves as the President of Molino Ventures, LLC a - board advisory and venture capital firm and was co-founder and Executive Vice President of Corporate Development of Tocagen. - Seed investor, co-founder, and/or board member of Intervu, Kintera, Inc., Gensia, Calabrian
+Currently serves as the President of Molino Ventures, LLC a board advisory and venture capital firm and was co-founder and Executive Vice President of Corporate Development of - Seed investor, co-founder, and/or board member of Intervu, Kintera, Inc., Gensia, Calabrian